avos-io/goat/README.md

 3. Client 🠔 Server: `id`, `header`, `body` (repeated)
 4. Client 🠔 Server: `id`, `header`, `body`?, `status`?, `trailer`

-Items (1) and (2) can be either separate or combined into one message, and (2) could follow the first server response (3).
 It is valid for a server to respond without ever specifying a body, and only ever specifying `trailer` (and probably `status`).

 ### Client stream